TACC/deployer-docs/source/getting-started/index.rst

 To install the Deployer CLI, the only dependency is Docker.
 If you do not have Docker installed, see the `Official Docs <https://docs.docker.com/install/>`_ for installation instructions for your platform.

-Once Docker is installed, change into a directory that will contain your configuration files and run:
+Once Docker is installed, change into a temporary directory and run:

 .. code-block:: bash

-    $ docker run  -v $(pwd):/conf tacc/deployer --setup
+    $ docker run  -v $(pwd):/conf tacc/deployer --setup && mv deployer /usr/local/bin/deployer

-This step pulls down the latest stable version of the Deployer Docker image and installs a small alias script, ``deployer.sh``, in the current working directory.
+The first step pulls down the latest stable version of the Deployer Docker image and installs a small alias script, ``deployer``, in the current working directory.
+The second stop is optional but recommended so that the ``deployer`` script is on ``$PATH`` and not left in the temporary directory.

 .. note:: Different versions of Deployer can be installed by specifying a TAG on the ``tacc/deployer`` image.